Finerenone Trial to Investigate Efficacy and Safety Superior to Placebo in Patients With Heart Failure - FINEARTS-HF

 Interpretation:

-It is not clear that finerenone’s efficacy extends to steroidal mineralocorticoid antagonists such as spironolactone, which did not reduce HF events in TOPCAT but may have been affected by regional variability in study protocol implementation.
+That said, concomitant SGLT2i and GLP1ra use was low; dedicated studies are underway to assess whether concomitant use with finerenone has clear additional benefit and safety in HF.
+It is not clear that finerenone’s efficacy extends to steroidal mineralocorticoid antagonists such as spironolactone, which did not reduce HF events in TOPCAT but may have been affected by regional variability in study protocol implementation (Class IIb recommendation in 2022 ACC/AHA HF guidelines for HF with preserved EF).
 Finally, although FIDELIO-DKD demonstrated reduced progression of diabetic chronic kidney disease with finerenone, the rate of composite kidney events was much lower and therefore perhaps less modifiable in the current study.

 References:

 Solomon SD, McMurray JJ, Vaduganathan M, et al., for the FINEARTS-HF Committees and Investigators.
 Finerenone in Heart Failure With Mildly Reduced or Preserved Ejection Fraction.
-N Engl J Med 2024;Sep 1:[Epub ahead of print].
+N Engl J Med 2024;391:1475-85.

 Presented by Dr. Scott Solomon at the European Society of Cardiology Congress, London, UK, September 1, 2024.